Tomasz Drabek

-Tomasz Drabek (born 19 July 1973) is a Polish stage, film, and television actor.
+Tomasz Drabek (/pl/; born 19 July 1973) is a Polish stage, film, and television actor.

 Biography

 Tomasz Drabek was born on 19 July 1973 in Bielsko-Biała, Poland.
 From 1997 to 2013, he performed in over 40 plays in the Polish Theatre in Bielsko-Biała.
 In 1999, he has graduated from the Faculty of Polish Studies of the Jagellonian University in Kraków, and in 2001 he received an acting arts degree from the Union of Polish Stage Artists.
 In 2012, he moved to Warsaw, where he joined the comedy group Fire in a Brothel.
 Since 2018, he is a member of the Warsaw Polish Theatre, and he also occasionally performed in Och-Teatr and WarSawa Theatre.

 Private life

-He is married to actress Anna Iberszer, with whom he has son Karol.
-He is a brother of politician Przemysław Drabek, who since 2019, is a member of the Sejm of Poland.
+He is married to actress Anna Iberszer, with whom he has a son, Karol.
+He is thebrother of politician Przemysław Drabek, who, since 2019, has been a member of the Sejm of Poland.